fh233/fh233.github.io/_pages/about.md

 <b> Cordinated Control of Mobile Robot </b><br />
 - autonomous bicycle robot control for crossing obstacles with impulsive actuation

 As a single-track mobile platform, bikebot (i.e., bicycle-based robot) has attractive capability to navigate through narrow, off-road terrain.
 However, running crossing step-like obstacles creates challenges.
-This project presents a novel autonomous bikebot control with two assistive legs to navigate crossing obstacles. (see video above)
+This project presents a novel autonomous bikebot control with two assistive legs to navigate crossing obstacles. <a href="https://www.youtube.com/watch?v=cyA_f5utthc&ab_channel=FengHan"> Video</a>

 - coordinate control of a manipulator on a bicycle robot control

 We present a coordinated pose control of mobile manipulation with the stationary bikebot.
-A coordinated planning and control design is presented to determine the balance-prioritized posture control under kinematic and dynamic constraints.
+A coordinated planning and control design is presented to determine the balance-prioritized posture control under kinematic and dynamic constraints. <a href="https://www.youtube.com/watch?v=jHQRNrrnPMc&ab_channel=FengHan"> Video</a>

 <b> Learning-Based Motion Pattern Recogniztion and Control </b><br />